Am I donating just one hour? Or, how many sessions am I required to donate as a Give an Hour provider?

 My Give an Hour client has insurance.
 Is it ok to charge their insurance if I don’t charge the client a co-pay?

-No. Participating in our program means you are willing to provide ongoing pro bono sessions to each Give an Hour client you accept, with no regard for insurance or ability to pay.
-It would be inconsistent with our mission to charge someone for sessions, even if those sessions would be covered by insurance.
+No. Participating in our program means you are willing to provide pro bono sessions to each Give an Hour client you accept, with no regard for insurance or ability to pay.
+It would be inconsistent with our mission to charge someone for Give an Hour sessions, even if those sessions would be covered by insurance.

 There are no forms to fill out and you do not need to report new clients to us.
 We do ask you to keep track of your donated hours and relay this information to us in our surveys and also let us make your profile unavailable when your Give an Hour client load is full.